AnyLog-co/documentation/training/Fast Deployment.md

 docker attach --detach-keys=ctrl-d anylog-operator

-Test the network by issuing the command: **test network** on the AnyLog CLI
+Test the network by issuing the command: **test network** on the AnyLog CLI.
+* With the first Master - Three nodes (a Master, a Query and an Operator node) are identified).
+* With the second Master - Four nodes (a Master, a Query and 2 Operators) are identified.

 #### Detach